psychedelicious/lifelike/README.md

 `ffmpeg -i lifelike_ti2cn9wiz.webm -c:v libx264 lifelike_ti2cn9wiz.mp4`

-Note that if your cell size was an odd number, you will need to use a different pixel format:
+Note that if your cell size and either width or height were odd numbers, you will need to use a different pixel format:

 `ffmpeg -i lifelike_vrmf5aach.webm -c:v libx264 -pix_fmt yuv444p lifelike_vrmf5aach.mp4`